 Musenero said four suspected cases had been detected in Luwero and Bugiri districts.

 “Three contacts in Luwero have already developed symptoms.
-Two cumulative alert cases have been detected in Luwero and one in Kampala,”
+Two cumulative alert cases have been detected in Luwero and one in Kampala,” she said.

 The National Task Force situation report (Sitrep no 4)issued by the Ministry of Health stated that so far six inpatients were being monitored in Luwero, Kampala and Bugiri.